mbucheg/Tasks/questions-day-09.md

 **Using these four columns, how could you determine whether a sequencing sample contains a variant?**
 * Check the ALT column and see which nucleotide is noted there.
 * To double-check you compare it with the base in the	REF column.

-  If there's a nucleotide in the ALT column, then that would suggest there is a variant for that specific sequencing sample.
+  If there's a nucleotide in the ALT column, then that would suggest there is a variant for that specific sequencing sample.\
-  For patient 1, we find the 1st position from the last question that changes a>aa when there's a "1/1" in the patient 1 column
+  For patient 1, we find the 1st position from the last question that changes a>aa when there's a "1/1" in the patient 1 column. \
-  For patient 3, it's the 2nd position from the last question that changes a>agagagaga.
+  For patient 3, it's the 2nd position from the last question that changes a>agagagaga. \

 ### Q3
 **After loading all the files into IGV, there should be four different kind of tracks.
 Briefly explain what type of information each track contains**